For centuries, people have been visiting a simple wooden home where Peter the Great stayed.

 In 1697, the house was a temporary home to Czar Peter the Great who stayed there for eight days to study shipbuilding.

-Grand Duke Pyotr Alexeyevich Romanov had began his reign in 1682, and set about implementing reforms to modernise Russia.
+Peter the Great - also known as Grand Duke Pyotr Alexeyevich Romanov - began his reign in 1682, and set about implementing reforms to modernise Russia.
 He introduced French and western dress to his court, re-organised the Russian army along modern lines and hoped to make Russia an industrial and maritime power.

-Thus, 15 years into his reign, he travelled to Zaandam to study shipbuiliding as an ordinary ship's carpenter under the pseudoym Peter Michaeloff.
+Thus, 15 years into his reign, he travelled to Zaandam to study shipbuilding as an ordinary ship's carpenter under the pseudonym Peter Michaeloff.

 Built in 1632, the building was the home of blacksmith and craftsman Gerrit Kist whom Peter had met in Moscow.
 It was far from palatial, with Peter staying just for eight days.
 Later, Peter went to Amsterdam and on to London, returning to Moscow in 1698.